Are you planning a Salt Lake City skiing trip? Want to know what the best places to ski in Utah are?

 My Experience at Sundance Resort

 I have taken lessons and snowboarded at Sundance.
 It was a great experience for a beginner.
-The resort is small compared to other Utah resorts but if you are learning it is a great place!
+The resort is small compared to other Utah ski resorts but if you are learning it is a great place!

 As for Sundance, I really can’t say enough amazing things about the area.
 I personally love it during the summer.
-There are beautiful hikes which my family loves.
+There are beautiful hikes that my family loves.

 I have eaten at all the restaurants and loved them.
 Again, I highly recommend the lodging!
 Sundance is a great place to plan a Utah ski trip for beginners.

-Snow Basin is actually the only ski resort in the Salt Lake Valley that I have not skied at!
+Snow Basin is actually the only Utah ski resort in the Salt Lake Valley that I have not skied at!
 It is located one hour north of the Salt Lake City Airport.
 I need to go give it a try!

 Snow Basin Lift Tickets